Bill Stein: Chicago White Sox

-On September 25, Stein was traded by the St. Louis Cardinals to the California Angels in exchange for Jerry DaVanon.
-California then traded Stein to the Chicago White Sox on April 3, 1974, before he made an appearance in the Angels organization.
+On September 25, 1973, the Cardinals traded to the California Angels for Jerry DaVanon.
+California then traded Stein to the Chicago White Sox on April 3, 1974, before he made a regular season appearance in the Angels organization.
 In return, the White Sox sent Steve Blateric to California.
 Stein started the 1974 season in the White Sox minor league system with the Triple-A Iowa Oaks.
 In 135 games with Iowa, he batted .326 with 107 runs scored, 178 hits, 32 doubles, eight triples, 16 home runs, and 76 RBIs.
 Stein led the American Association in hits; was second in runs scored, plate appearances (594), at-bats (554), and doubles; and was tied for second in triples.
 He was called up by Chicago in September.
-Stein made his season debut on September 13, against the California Angels, getting no hits in four at-bats.
-His first hit of the season came the day after, against California.
+Stein made his White Sox debut on September 13, against the Angels, getting no hits in four at-bats.
+His first hit of the season came the next day, against California.
 In the majors that year, Stein batted .276 with five runs scored, 12 hits, one double, and five RBIs in 13 games played.

-Stein spent his first full season in the majors during the 1975 season.
+Stein spent his first full season in the majors in 1975.
 His season debut came on April 16, against the Texas Rangers, where in one at-bat he went hitless.
 In June, Stein was named the starting third baseman after Bill Melton, who was Chicago's regular third baseman, was benched for poor hitting.
 Stein also played back-up for second baseman Jorge Orta over the season.
 On July 20, in the second game of a doubleheader against the Milwaukee Brewers, Stein hit his first career grand slam.
-On the season, Stein batted .270 with 23 runs scored, 61 hits, seven doubles, one triple, three home runs, and 21 RBIs in 76 games played.
+On the season, Stein batted .270 with 23 runs scored, 61 hits, seven doubles, one triple, three home runs, and 21 RBIs in 76 games.
 In the field, he played 28 games at second base, 24 games at third base, and one game in left field.
 Stein also played 18 games that year at the designated hitter spot in the lineup.

-Stein played his final season with the Chicago White Sox in 1976.
+Stein played his final season with the White Sox in 1976.
 On August 17, in the first game of a doubleheader against the Boston Red Sox, he hit a game-winning single in the ninth inning to score Pat Kelly.
 In August, United Press International noted that it was the first time in his major league career that Stein was getting a chance to start regularly.
 During the season, he compiled a .268 batting average with 32 runs scored, 105 hits, 15 doubles, two triples, four home runs, and 36 RBIs in 117 games played.
 Stein played 58 games at second base, 58 games at third base, one game at first base, one game in right field, and one game at shortstop.
 He was also the designated hitter in one game during that season.